monarch-initiative/hpoannotqc/docs/index.rst

 HPO Workbench
 ===============================
 .. toctree::
     :maxdepth: 2
     :caption: Contents:

     installation
-       Browsing HPO Terms and Annotated Diseases <browsing>
-       Suggest additions and corrections as GitHub issues <github>
-       Exporting HPO data as an Excel file <excel>
-       Using the very latest HPO version <latest>
-       HPO Workbench from the command line <command>
+    smallfile
+    annotationFormat

 This application is designed to perform Q/C of the HPO annotation data.
+It will also transform the "old" small files into the new small file format.